-- Including photographs, hobbies not related to the job, or personal information unconnected to job is needless.
+- Including photographs, hobbies not related to the job, or personal information unconnected to the job is needless.

 - Including your internships, your work experience, and other early jobs are added advantages.

-- Don’t leave hiring managers look for your achievements and therefore, write an attractive summary of what you have accomplished.
+- Don’t leave hiring managers to look for your achievements and therefore, write an attractive summary of what you have accomplished.

 - Remember to write a resume that that best reflects who you are, your work history, and the job you are applying for.

 - Draw attention to your accomplishments and experiences in the resume.

 - Avoid zombie language from your resume and incorporate words that resonate with hiring managers.

 - Make your resume visually appealing not just the writing.